Over

 National Phase of PCT: under Chapter I: 31 months; under Chapter II: 31 months.

-Validity: patent issued after formal and substantive examination – valid for 20 years.
+Duration: patent issued after formal and substantive examination – valid for 20 years.

 Annuities: except in the case of a patent of addition for which no annuities are payable, annual renewal fees must be paid during the life of an Indian patent, the first of such fees falling due at the end of the second year of the life of patents granted.
 Renewal fees falling due during the pendency of the application are payable within a period of three months from the date the patent is taken on record in the Register of Patents or within the extended period not later than nine months from the date of recording.